-SciMed GRS is one among several Graduate Research Scholar communities organized by the various schools and colleges within UW-Madison to support underrepresented students.
-Students receiving Advanced Opportunity fellowships are brought together in GRS communities throughout their graduate school career for a range of social, academic, professional development, and research-related activities.
+SciMed GRS is one among several Graduate Research Scholar communities organized by the various schools and colleges within UW-Madison.
+Students are brought together in GRS communities throughout their graduate school career for a range of social, academic, professional development, and research-related activities.

 SciMed GRS strives to enhance the graduate school experience and connectedness of scholars in the program through community activities, outreach opportunities and professional development sessions.
 Take a look at profiles of SciMed GRS scholars and see what they have to say about their participation in the program: